OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/safety.md

 title: Safety Checks
 ---

 The ZeppelinOS CLI performs a series of safety checks in some of its commands with the purpose of strengthening the security of your projects.
-For example, the `zos add` command can detect if a contract has a `constructor`, or contains usages of `selfdestruct` or `delegatecall`.
+For example, the `openzeppelin add` command can detect if a contract has a `constructor`, or contains usages of `selfdestruct` or `delegatecall`.
 Below is a list of some of the checks made, along with the reasoning behind why they are considered to be security risks.

 **Some validation examples:**
 * constructor check: Proxied contracts should use initializer functions instead of constructors.
 For more info, see [Initializers vs. constructors](https://docs.zeppelinos.org/docs/advanced.html#initializers-vs-constructors) in this page.